 Are digital paintings green art?

-If you're concerned about the environment and global warming, digital paintings are much more eco-friendly than their oil, acrylic, or watercolour counterparts.
-Here's a comparison chart showing the difference in environmental impact between a traditional acrylic or oil painting and a digital painting:
+This chart explains the difference in environmental impact between a traditional acrylic or oil painting and a digital painting:

 NOTE: the environmental impact of producing the art medium itself (e.g.: the canvas or watercolour paper) has not been considered, because it is identical for both traditional art and for digital painting.
 Similarly, we have not considered the environmental impact of manufacturing the computer the digital artist uses, because they would likely own and operate a computer even if they were not using it to create art.